Crispy Baked Cinnamon French Toast Sticks {Video}

 Ingredients

-- 4 Eggs, whisked
+- 4 large eggs

-- 1/2 cup Sugar
+- 1/2 cup sugar

-- Berries or syrup, for serving
+- berries or syrup, for serving

 Instructions

-- Heat oven to 350F / 177C.
+- Heat oven to 350F.

-- Slice bread into even "sticks".
+- Slice bread into even "sticks", about 4 per slice.

 - Serve immediately with berries or syrup or other toppings that you'd like!